 Jean-Luc Godard: Pierrot le fou (1965) Maurice Pialat: À nos amours (1983) Claire Denis: Beau Travail (1999) Céline Sciamma: Portrait de la jeune fille en feu (2019) The teaching for this paper takes place in Michaelmas Term, with seminars on the prescribed films in weeks 2, 4, 6 and 8.
 You will be required to submit to your seminar tutor an essay on three of the films and to do a seminar presentation on the fourth.
-[Normally the three-hour examination in Trinity Term requires you to answer three questions, each on a different film.
-There will be a choice of two questions on each film.]
 In addition to the seminars you must follow the modern languages lecture-series entitled Introduction to Film Studies in weeks 1, 3, 5 and 7 in Michaelmas Term.
 These lectures present basic concepts of film analysis - montage, story, self-reference, and spectatorship - in four lectures devoted to four international films.
 These films are used simply as illustrations for the lectures and are not treated as set texts for examination purposes.
 The films are: Sergei Eisenstein: Potemkin (1925); Alfred Hitchcock: 39 Steps (1935); Michelangelo Antonioni (1967): Blow-up; Claire Denis: Beau Travail (1999).
 Paper XII Introduction to French Literary Theory This paper will introduce you to four twentieth-century literary critics.
 In your essay writing you will be able to engage with their ideas about literature and with their particular way of expressing them.
 You will be encouraged to apply these ideas to your own reading of texts.
 The prescribed authors (note the recommended editions) are: Valéry, 'Questions de poésie' and 'Poésie et pensée abstraite', in Théorie poétique et esthétique, part of Variété: Oeuvres, vol. I (Bibliothèque de la Pléiade) (Gallimard) [both essays are available electronically on Canvas, accessible via Single Sign-On] Sartre, Qu'est-ce que la littérature?
 (Folio) [Sections I and II only] Barthes, Critique et vérité (Seuil) Hélène Cixous, 'Le rire de la Méduse' in Le rire de la Méduse et autres ironies, ed. by Frédéric Regard (Galilée). [essay available electronically on Canvas, accessible via Single Sign-On] The teaching for this paper takes place in Hilary Term weeks 5-8 and Trinity Term weeks 1-4 in a combination of lectures and seminars.
 You will be required to submit to your seminar tutor an essay on three of the authors, and to do a seminar presentation on the fourth.
-[Normally the three-hour examination in Trinity Term requires you to answer three questions, each on a different author.
-There will be a choice of two essay questions on each author.]
-In 2023-24 this paper will not be formally examined, but certified on the basis of the submission of one of the essays written as part of the course.
 Paper XIII Key Texts in French Thought This paper will introduce you to four thinkers from the seventeenth to the twentieth centuries.
 In both essay and commentary writing you will be able to engage with their ideas and with their particular way of expressing them.
 The prescribed texts (note the recommended editions) are: Descartes, Discours de la méthode, edited by Laurence Renault (Garnier-Flammarion) Rousseau, Discours sur l'origine de l'inégalité (Folio) Beauvoir, Le Deuxième Sexe (Folio), I, 'Introduction'; 'Mythes'; II, 'La femme mariée'; 'La mère'.
 (NB Both the French 'Idées' collection and the English translation have sections missing and cannot be relied upon) Césaire, Discours sur le colonialisme, suivi de Discours sur la Négritude (Présence Africaine).
 The teaching for this paper takes place in Michaelmas Term weeks 5-8 and Hilary Term weeks 1-4 in a combination of lectures and seminars.
 You will be required to submit to your seminar tutor an essay or commentary on three of the authors, and to do a seminar presentation on the fourth.
 Written work should include at least one essay and at least one commentary.
-The three-hour examination in Trinity Term requires you to answer three questions, each on a different text, one a commentary, the other two essays.
-There will be a choice of one commentary passage from each text and one essay question on each text.